diab-ma/linkedlens/README.md

 ### Step 2: Load it into Chrome

-Open Chrome and go to chrome://extensions/.
-Turn on Developer mode (toggle in the top-right corner).
-Click "Load unpacked" and select the linkedlens folder.
-The extension should now appear in your toolbar.
+Open Chrome and go to chrome://extensions
+Turn on Developer mode
+Click "Load unpacked" and select your linkedlens folder The extension should now appear in your toolbar

 ### Step 3: Set up an API key

 LinkedLens needs an API key to work.
 You can pick either of these options:

-**Option A: Google Gemini**
+** A: Google Gemini**
 Go to Google AI Studio and create an API key.
 Then click the LinkedLens icon in your toolbar, go to Settings, select Gemini, paste the key, and click Save.

-**Option B: OpenRouter**
+** B: OpenRouter**

 Sign up at OpenRouter, get an API key, then do the same thing but select OpenRouter in the settings.

 ### Step 4: Start using it

 Open LinkedIn and wait a few seconds.
-LinkedLens will automatically analyze your feed and label the posts.
-That's it.
+LinkedLens will automatically analyze your feed and label the posts

 ---